 If you live outside of the state of Missouri but paid Missouri income tax last year, you may be eligible for a tuition credit that will reduce your out-of-state tuition costs.
 See Tuition Credit for Missouri Non-Resident Taxpayers below.

-You pay out-of-district tuition if you don't live in the above districts, but still live in Missouri.
+You pay out-of-district tuition if you live in Missouri but do not pay taxes for the one of the school districts listed above.
 Out-of-state applies if you live outside of Missouri or the country.
-However, if you're from Minnesota, Michigan or Nebraska, you may be eligible for reduced rates for some career programs through the MSEP program.
+However, if you're from Minnesota, Michigan or Nebraska, you may be eligible for reduced rates for some career programs through the Midwest Student Exchange Program (MSEP) program.

 65 and Older Deal